AditiSaini/UserManagementSystemUsingGOLANG/README.md

 # User Management System GOLANG Instructions

-For more information about the project, refer to this presentation: https://docs.google.com/presentation/d/1pCpeg6_zqLWpDJpDjwKsbsbT9vuHDb3ComSYkEZw-uw/edit?usp=sharing
+For more information about the project, refer to [this](https://docs.google.com/presentation/d/1pCpeg6_zqLWpDJpDjwKsbsbT9vuHDb3ComSYkEZw-uw/edit?usp=sharing) presentation

 The project consists of three major components:
 1. Client Web application- React